Why SSH Security Matters for Ubuntu Servers

 sudo apt install xtables-addons-common libtext-csv-xs perl libnet-cidr-lite-perl -y

-Create the GeoIP directory and build the database from MaxMind CSV files:
+Create the GeoIP directory and build the database from country IP range data:

 mkdir -p /usr/share/xt_geoip